anvlasov/pdfParser/human.md

 6              |2-stage|212   |467
 \-             |3-stage|234   |515
 8              |3-stage|518   |1143

+1. The pressure/temperature limits in this manual and any applicable standard or code limitation for valve should not be exceeded.
+2. Certain bonnet bolting material selections may require a CL600 easy‐e valve assembly to be derated.
+Contact your Emerson sales office.

 Linear (all cages), quick‐opening (all except Whisper Trim™, WhisperFlo™, and Cavitrol™ cages), or equal percentage (all except Whisper Trim, WhisperFlo, and Cavitrol cages) R31233 DST Constructions Linear